500 million learners.

 The Scripted Chatbot

-Select from three pre-written responses.
-The hardest cognitive act in speaking — formulating a thought and retrieving the vocabulary to express it — is removed entirely.
-It is reading comprehension cosplaying as conversation.
+You pick from three pre-written replies.
+The hardest part of speaking — forming a thought, then retrieving the words to express it — is removed entirely.
+It's reading comprehension cosplaying as conversation.

 Production Score: 1/10